plone/volto/docs/source/configuration/slots.md

 :   Number.
     Required.
     The component position to remove in the slot component registration.
-    Use {ref}`slots-getSlotComponent-label` to find the position of the registered component to remove.
+    Use {ref}`slots-getSlotComponent-label` to find the zero-indexed position of the registered component to remove.

 ### `getSlot`